GAME AND SIMULATION PROGRAMMING

 If you do not want your student to be able to access the Internet, they will need to provide a signed written statement from you to be turned in within the first 30 days of school.

-Game Design students will be encouraged to be an active member of FBLA 2019-2020 school year.
-This is a co-curricular organization and participation in Skills USA is highly encouraged.
-Further information regarding FBLA dues and membership responsibility will be sent home in the near future.
+Game Design students will be encouraged to be an active member of FBLA or Skills USA for the 2020-2021 school year.
+These are co-curricular organizations and participation in FBLA or Skills USA is highly encouraged.
+Further information regarding FBLA and SKills USA dues and membership responsibility will be sent home in the near future.

 - Students will need a 1-inch binder to be used for class work.